 by Shoaib Sufi, Community Lead

 After an hour of discussion on a research software related topic at a workshop, a discussion group would stand up for 2-3 minutes and present back their findings (e.g. problems, solutions, future work or however they chose to speak about a topic).
-However without context the notes produced from such a session are not of much use to the wider research software community after the workshop.
+However without context the notes produced from such a session are not of much use to the wider community after the workshop.
 So, what's the solution?

-As well as a discussion, it was my idea that the group should also produce the outputs as a blog.
+As well as a discussion, it was my idea that the group should also produce their outputs as blog posts.
 We trialed this at the Fellows Inaugural meeting in Feb 2016 and Institute Fellow, Melodee Beals coined the term 'speed blogging' which we now use.

 Speed blogs can be completed and be publication read during the allotted time at an event or they can be near complete after the event and then tidied up and made ready for publication soon after the event.
 Thus they are time bound, time sensitive and are a fixed task that does not represent an ongoing commitment.
 They are a referenceable record of collaboration which gives credit to those involved in writing them.
 Speed blogging is a method of co-production that can be adapted to produce different styles of writing and other types of outputs (e.g. checklists, diagrams).

 Tips for writing collaborative speed blogs

 Speed blogs are normally written pieces but you may sometimes choose a different format.

 Ideally your speed blog will be a written piece with a picture (max 2) and contain some links and references.
 In terms of word count you are aiming for between 500 and 1200 words.